math-reis/to-do-list-api/README.md

 # Todo list Web API

-A Web API that can manage "to-do" items stored in a database with ASP.NET 5.
+A Web API that can manage "to-do" items stored in a database with ASP.NET Core.